veronica089/metad_extract/README.md

-# Learning repo
-Trying to understand how to use git:
-I now know how to create a branch!!

-new line
+# Scripts made to excract frames from multiple-walker metadynamics according to rbias values in colvar